 Getting TWU members to the polls with their knowledge of which candidates support the union and working families, and which candidates will help secure their jobs, depends on how involved their local is in politics.
 Since more and more decisions are being made by legislators that affect our members’ well-being, union officials have to make sure we elect candidates who are pro-TWU, pro-union and not pro-big business.

 - COPE helps register union members and their families to vote.

-COPE distributes thousands of voting records of senators and congresspeople and helps educate union members on the issues so they can be informed voters.
+- COPE distributes thousands of congressional voting records and helps educate union members on the issues so they can be informed voters.

 What We Don't Do

-- COPE does not force union members to contribute to it.
+- COPE does not force union members to contribute to the fund.

 - COPE does not use dues money in the form of contributions to endorsed candidates.

-- COPE does not make union members participate in its programs in their union or their community
+- COPE does not make members participate in its programs in their local or their community